 Two Saturdays a month our worship is Modern in style (live band, praise music, etc.), and the other two are classic in style (hymns, organ, orchestra, etc.).
 If you'd like to check out some of our latest sermons click here.

-> Worship: February 17, 2018
+Worship: May 26, 2018

-> Pastor Nate Furness: "Acts 7:51-8:3"
+Nate Furness: "Listening"

 God has created us to hear amazing sounds and noises.
 We hear birds singing, bees buzzing, and wind blowing.
 Often, because of familiarity, these sounds become background noises and are soon ignored.
 Isn’t it surprising to stop and listen to these sounds that have always been there.
 What sounds do we need to stop and listen for?
 Are our children, friends, and spouses speaking but have they become background noise?
 Maybe we should stop and listen.
 Has God been speaking to you?
 Like the sounds of nature, have we relegated God to background noise?
 May you have the courage to listen.
 Stop and hear for the first time what has always been with us.